LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/Advanced Configuration/userdata.md

 ```

 {:start="2"}
-2. Will return Prevously Assigned Agent, if any
+2. Will return Previously Assigned Agent, if any

 ```swift
 public func getAssignedAgent(conversationQuery: ConversationParamProtocol) -> LPUser?
 ```

 {:start="3"}
-3. Will be trigger each time the SDK receives info about the agent from the Server.
+3. Will be triggered each time the SDK receives info about the agent from the Server.

 ```swift
 <LPMessagingSDKdelegate> optional func LPMessagingSDKAgentDetails(agent: LPUser?)